-A trojan is a malicious program that misrepresents itself to appear useful.
-Computers get infected with trojans when a victim installs them on their PC.
-Trojans are usually disguised as routine software.
-Many trojans come in the form of a backdoor that allows attackers unauthorized access to the affected computer and are considered to be the most dangerous of all malware.
+A Trojan horse is a malicious program that misrepresents itself to appear useful.
+Computers get infected with Trojan horses when they are installed accidentally on a PC.
+Trojan horses are usually disguised as routine software.
+Many Trojan horses come in the form of a backdoor that allows attackers unauthorized access to the affected computer and are considered to be the most dangerous of all malware.

 Rootkits are a collection of software that are designed to permit malware to gather information.
 Rootkits work in the background, making them hard to notice.
-Rootkits are like a backdoor that allow malware to enter a computer and wreak havoc.'
+Rootkits are like a backdoor that allows malware to enter a computer and wreak havoc.

-Although Trojan Horses are the most dangerous, ransomware is the most devastating.
-Ransomware blocks access to the data of a victim, threating to either publish or delete it until a ransom is paid.
+Although Trojan horses are the most dangerous, ransomware is the most devastating.
+Ransomware blocks access to the data of a victim, threatening to either publish or delete it until a ransom is paid.
 There is also no guarantee that paying the ransom will return access to the data.
 Ransomware infects the system from the inside, locking the computer and rendering it useless.

-Keyloggers are software that records all of the information that is typed using a keyboard.
+Keyloggers are software that record all of the information that is typed using a keyboard.
 Keyloggers generally affect physical keyboards and store the gathered information to send it to the attacker.
-From there, the attacker can extract sensitive information sure and usernames passwords.
+From there, the attacker can extract sensitive information, usernames and passwords.

 Malware has been around practically since computers were originally created.
 It's important that your organization's staff takes steps towards understanding exactly what the different types of malware are and how to avoid becoming infected.